Plutonomicon/cardano-transaction-lib/doc/runtime.md

 ### Using NixOS module

-`ctl-server` and its dependencies can be configured and started via NixOS modules.
-See [../nix/test-nixos-configuration.nix](../nix/test-nixos-configuration.nix) for example usage and [../nix/ctl-server-nixos-module.nix](../nix/ctl-server-nixos-module.nix) for module options.
+See [../nix/test-nixos-configuration.nix](../nix/test-nixos-configuration.nix) for example usage and TODO for module options.

 ### Using CTL's `runtime` overlay